Former Boston College student charged over boyfriend's suicide pleads not guilty

 The allegations bore similarities to the high-profile Massachusetts case of Michelle Carter, who was convicted in 2017 of involuntary manslaughter and accused of goading her teenage boyfriend into committing suicide with text messages and phone calls.

 The Massachusetts Supreme Judicial Court upheld her conviction in February.
-Her lawyers call the case an “unprecedented” instance of someone being convicted involuntary manslaughter based on words alone and have asked the U.S. Supreme Court to overturn it.
+Her lawyers call the case an “unprecedented” instance of someone being convicted of involuntary manslaughter based on words alone and have asked the U.S. Supreme Court to overturn it.